Skip to main content

 Bluebird of Happiness

 I made this Bluebird of Happiness quilt in remembrance of my husband, David, who died in 1986 at the age of 44.
 The pattern I used for the bluebird was taken from a coloring book drawing by Florence Sarah Winship.
 The background fabric was hand-dyed by Carol Eaton formerly of Shelton, CT.
 The song, “ The Bluebird of Happiness ” made famous in 1945 by the opera tenor, Jan Peerce, had special significance for my husband because his father used to sing this song to him when he was a little boy.
 Sadly, his father died in 1950 when my husband was only 8 years old.
-In late 1976, when we had begun dating, I asked him what he wanted for Christmas and he asked for a copy of this song.
-Well, in 1976, the Internet (as we know it today) didn’t exist - and because of that, I spent many weeks of frantic searching, lots of praying and then by a small miracle - I found a vintage record shop (over 50 miles away) in Hartford, CT ...
+In late 1976, after we had been dating for a few months, I asked him what he wanted for Christmas and he asked for a copy of this song.
+Well, in 1976, the Internet (as we know it today) didn’t exist - and because of that, I spent many weeks of frantic searching, lots of praying and then by no small miracle - in the yellow pages of a phonebook, I found a vintage ...

 Birch Tree (Genus: Betula)